 |Foreign Ownership||Foreigners are not allowed to be sole proprietors||Foreigners are not allowed to be part of a partnership||Foreigners are allowed in invest with/without the approval of the Reserve Bank of India (RBI) and other applicable permissions for the relevant Government of India authorities depending on the category of business they are interested to invest.||Foreigners are allowed to invest with/without the approval of RBI and other applicable permissions for the relevant Government of India authorities depending on the category of business they are interested to invest.|

-Another important question that startup founders should be asking themselves is if they are looking to raise external funds or bootstrap their business.
+Another important question that startup business founders should be asking themselves is if they are looking to raise external startup funding or bootstrap their business.
 A private limited company is the best option for startups looking to raise funds as it provides the required flexibility to manage external investments and company stock.

-Licenses are integral to running any business.
+Licenses or startup registration are integral to running any business.
 Depending on the nature and size of business, several licenses are applicable in India.
-Knowing the applicable licenses for your startup and obtaining them is always the best way to start at business.
+Knowing the applicable licenses for your startup business and obtaining them is always the best way to start a business.

-The lack of relevant licenses can lead to costly lawsuits and unwanted legal battles.
-Business licenses are the legal documents that allow a business to operate while business registration is the official process of listing a business (along with relevant information) with the official registrar.
+The lack of relevant licenses can lead to costly lawsuits and unwanted legal battles for the startup business.
+Licenses are the legal documents that allow a business to operate while startup registration is the official process of listing a business (along with relevant information) with the official registrar.

-The common license that is applicable to all businesses is the Shop and Establishment Act which is applicable to all premises where trade, business or profession is carried out.
+The common license that is applicable to all startup business is the Shop and Establishment Act which is applicable to all premises where trade, business or profession is carried out.
 Other business licenses vary from industry to industry.

-For instance an e-commerce company may require additional licenses like VAT registration, Service Tax Registration, Professional Tax etc. while a restaurant may require licenses like Food Safety License, Certificate of Environmental Clearance, Prevention of Food Adulteration Act, Health Trade License etc along with the above mentioned licenses.
+For instance, if you have e-commerce startup business, then you may require additional licenses like VAT registration, Service Tax Registration, Professional Tax, etc., while a restaurant may require licenses like Food Safety License, Certificate of Environmental Clearance, Prevention of Food Adulteration Act, Health Trade License, etc. along with the permits as mentioned earlier.

 3. Understanding taxation and accounting laws

-Taxes are part and parcel of every business.
-There are a broad variety of taxes, such as, central tax, state tax and even local taxes that may be applicable for certain businesses.
+Taxes are part and parcel of every startup business.
+An entrepreneur must know all the tax laws before proceeding with the business.
+There are a broad variety of taxes, such as, central tax, state tax and even local taxes that may be applicable for certain startup business.
 Different business and operating sectors attract different taxes and knowing this beforehand can prove to be useful.

-- The startup should not have been formed by splitting or reconstructing an existing business.
+- The startup business should not have been formed by splitting or reconstructing an existing business.

 Having a sound payment and invoicing system for customers is one part of ensuring a clear accounting system.
-If you are an online business, take a look at Razorpay’s payment solutions that ensure easy, effective and secure payment solutions.
+If you are an online business, look at Razorpay’s payment solutions that ensure easy, effective, and secure payment solutions.

 4. Adhering to labour laws

-Adhering to labour laws are integral to every organization, small or big.
+Adhering to labour laws are integral to every startup business whether small or big.
 When you are established as a company and have hired people to work for your organization, you are subject to several labour laws regardless of the size of the organization.

-With regards to labour laws, startups registered under the Startup India initiative can complete a self declaration (for nine labour laws) within one year from the date of incorporation in order and get an exemption from labour inspection.
+With regards to labour laws, startup business registered under the Startup India initiative can complete a self-declaration (for nine labour laws) within one year from the date of incorporation in order and get an exemption from labour inspection.
 The nine labour laws applicable under this scheme are: